-Penhaligon's 1976 Edp
+Penhaligon's 1976 EDP

 Lily of the Valley

 Penhaligon's Lily of the Valley is an Eau de Parfum launched in 1976, created by Michael Pickthall.
-The fragrance opens with Geranium, Bergamot, and Lemon, settles into a heart of Rose, Lily Of The Valley, Jasmine, and Ylang-Ylang, and dries down to a base of Sandalwood and Oakmoss.
+Lily of the Valley opens with Bergamot, Lemon, and Geranium, settles into a heart of Rose, Jasmine, Ylang-Ylang, and Lily Of The Valley, and dries down to a base of Sandalwood and Oakmoss.
+Penhaligon's's Lily of the Valley carries a Statement verdict, a white floral-led wear.

 This lily of the valley scent is incredibly divisive.
 Some adore its photorealistic, green floral charm, finding it clean and elegant.
 Others?
 They're running for the hills, citing an 'old lady' vibe or a surprisingly strong, even 'murky' drydown.
 Try before you buy, unless you fancy smelling like a floral bomb.